Ragnarok Online 2: Legend of the Second

-Ragnarok Online 2 SEA is published by AsiaSoft for Malaysia, Singapore, Thailand and Vietnam.
-Ragnarok Online 2 is published by Gravity Interactive for all of North America and Europe.
-The game was in open beta from in April 2013, and was launched on May 1, 2013.
+Ragnarok Online 2 SEA was published by AsiaSoft for Malaysia, Singapore, Thailand and Vietnam.
+Ragnarok Online 2 was published by Gravity Interactive for North America and Europe.
+The game was launched on May 1, 2013.

 Gameplay

 Job system

-Aside from simply selecting a class, players can also choose a profession.
-You choose to be a Chef, Alchemist, Artisan or Blacksmith.
+Aside from simply selecting a class, players can also choose a profession from Chef, Alchemist, Artisan or Blacksmith.
 Each job specializes in crafting a specific type of items which will be beneficial to the players themselves or to trade with other players.
-To increase your level in a specific job, you would need to gain Job Experience.
+To increase their level in a specific job, players would need to gain Job Experience.
 In order to gain Job Experience, one would need to constantly craft based on recipes of that job or mine/gather materials.
-To get the recipes you would need to talk to the respective Job NPC.
+To get the recipes players would need to talk to the respective Job NPC.

 In addition to the job system, there is also a newly introduced Dual-Life System in which characters can take upon a secondary role.
 These roles offer unique abilities that help in expanding the capabilities of a specific character.

 Dual-Life system

 Of all the classes brought back to life from the original Ragnarok Online, only the Merchant class was not included.
 The new Dual-Life System allows character development in a whole new light.
-Instead of using a Merchant to set up shops and vend, players are enabled, with a new function, to set up their characters as NPC's (non-playable characters) while they are offline, rendering their services (healing, crafting, tailoring etc.) to active players to make a profit(such as equipment crafting).
+Instead of using a Merchant to set up shops and vend, players are enabled, with a new function, to set up their characters as NPCs (non-playable characters) while they are offline, rendering their services (healing, crafting, tailoring etc.) to active players to make a profit (such as equipment crafting).